eludi/arcajs/README.md

 avoided in order to write portable code.

-Beyond that, arcajs implements a few standard browser APIs (console, setTimeout, localStorage) and its own interfaces accessible via the global app object.
+Beyond that, arcajs implements a few standard browser APIs (console, setTimeout, localStorage, Worker) and its own interfaces accessible via the global app object.
 For more detailed information take a look at the [arcajs API reference](doc/API.md) and [application events documentation](doc/EVENTS.md).

 ## Further examples